When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The support core is composed of pocketed coils.
 These springs are arranged to give the mattress a more robust feel around the edges and in other key support zones.
 Because they are individually wrapped, each coil retains an independent range of motion, allowing them to react directly to your body’s pressure.
 As a result, we found these coils can cut down on motion transfer and provide greater spinal support.

-We chose this as the best mattress for couples for two reasons: it isolates motion well, and it has strong edge support.
-It also happens to be a high quality hybrid bed that performs well in every category.
+Our testing team chose this as the best mattress for couples for two reasons: It isolates motion well, and it has strong edge support.
+It also happens to be a high-quality hybrid bed that performs well in every category.

 Mattress Type